Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Preliminaries

 \subsection{Greedy Algorithm vs Linear Optimization Relaxation}

 In this section, we explore the relationship between the solution of the natural linear relaxation of \textsc{Problem} \ref{Pblm Integer Problem} and the solution provided by the natural Greedy Algorithm.
-First we introduce the following definitions \begin{definition} Let $ \capac= \big(c_{i}:i \in [N] \big) $, $ \p = \big(p_{i}:i \in [N] \big) $ be the lists of capacities and prices (or needed proctors) respectively, we define the list of \textbf{specific weights} by
+First we introduce the following definitions \begin{definition} Let $ \capac= \big(c_{i}:i \in [N] \big) $, $ \p = \big(p_{i}:i \in [N] \big) $ be the lists of capacities and prices respectively, we define the list of \textbf{specific weights} by

-\end{definition} Consider now the Greedy Algorithm \ref{Alg Greedy Algorithm} to find a feasible solution to \textsc{Problem} \ref{Pblm Integer Problem}. \\
+\end{definition} Consider now the Greedy Algorithm \ref{Alg Greedy Algorithm} to find a feasible solution to \textsc{Problem} \ref{Pblm Integer Problem}.

-Due to the loop starting condition ($ \sum\limits_{i\, \in \, [N] } c_{i} \geq D $), whenever the loop starts, it will stop a finite number of iterations.
-Next we introduce \begin{definition} The natural linear relaxation of \textsc{Problem} \ref{Pblm Integer Problem}, is given by \begin{problem} i.e., the decision variables $ \big(\xi_{i}: i \in [N] \big) $ are are now real-valued. \end{problem} \end{definition} Next we introduce a convenient notation \begin{definition} Let $ \boldsymbol{\xi} = \big(\xi_{i}:i \in [N]\big) $ be a solution of Problem \ref{Pblm Integer Problem LOP Relaxation} define the index sets
+Observe that due to the condition ($ \sum\limits_{i\, \in \, [N] } c_{i} \geq D $) for the loop to start, it will stop after a finite number of iterations.
+Next we introduce \begin{definition} The natural linear relaxation of \textsc{Problem} \ref{Pblm Integer Problem}, is given by \begin{problem}[Linear Relaxation, 0-1 Minimization KP] i.e., the decision variables $ \big(\xi_{i}: i \in [N] \big) $ are are now real-valued. \end{problem} \end{definition} Next we introduce a convenient notation and recall a classic result \begin{definition} Let $ \boldsymbol{\xi} = \big(\xi_{i}:i \in [N]\big) $ be a solution of Problem \ref{Pblm Integer Problem LOP Relaxation} define the index sets